If I told you I found a remotely triggerable stack-based buffer overflow in a conventional anti-virus product,

 } magicnum_collection_t;

-The function add_magicnum is responsible for inserting a given magic number into the field magicnums of the collection.
 It does so while making sure that the entries are ordered with respect to their offset, and with respect to their priority in case the offset is equal.

-add_magicnum looks somehow like this4.
+looks somehow like this.

 void add_magicnum(magicnum_collection_t *magicnums, magicnum_t *insertmagicnum) {